 Jupyter Notebook Interface | Jupyter Notebook (classic) | JupyterLab (Next-Generation) |

-If you want to use Python virtual environments like venv instead of Docker, the previous post is still valid, so I recommend referring to that post.
+If you prefer using Python virtual environments like venv instead of Docker, the previous post is still valid and recommended.

 0. Prerequisites

-- NVIDIA Container Toolkit is available on Linux distributions that support Apt, Yum or Dnf, Zypper package managers.
-You can check the list of supported Linux distributions on the linked page, and although not specifically listed in the official support table, Fedora can also be used without issues as it’s based on Red Hat Linux like RHEL.
-If you’re not familiar with Linux environments and aren’t sure which distribution to use, using the Ubuntu LTS version is the most straightforward option.
-It’s relatively convenient for beginners as non-open source proprietary drivers are automatically installed, and most technical documentation is written based on Ubuntu due to its large user base.
+- NVIDIA Container Toolkit is available for Linux distributions that support Apt, Yum or Dnf, and Zypper package managers.
+You can check the list of supported Linux distributions at the linked page.
+Although not specifically listed in the official support table, Fedora also works fine as it’s based on Red Hat Linux.
+If you’re not familiar with Linux environments and aren’t sure which distribution to use, Ubuntu LTS is a safe choice.
+It automatically installs proprietary drivers, making it relatively convenient for beginners, and most technical documentation is written with Ubuntu in mind due to its large user base.

 uname -m && cat /etc/*release

-- First, you need to check if the graphics card installed in your system supports the CUDA and cuDNN versions you want to use.
+- First, verify that your graphics card supports the CUDA and cuDNN versions you want to use.

-- You can check the GPU model name installed in your current computer with the
+- You can check the GPU model installed in your computer by running

 lspci | grep -i nvidia

-command in the terminal. - On the https://docs.nvidia.com/deeplearning/cudnn/latest/reference/support-matrix.html page, check the supported NVIDIA graphics driver versions, required CUDA Compute Capability conditions, and the list of supported NVIDIA hardware for each cuDNN version.
+in the terminal. - Check the https://docs.nvidia.com/deeplearning/cudnn/latest/reference/support-matrix.html page to see the supported NVIDIA graphics driver versions, required CUDA Compute Capability conditions, and supported NVIDIA hardware list for each cuDNN version.

-- Find the corresponding model name in the GPU list at https://developer.nvidia.com/cuda-gpus, and check the Compute Capability value.
-This value must meet the CUDA Compute Capability condition checked earlier to use CUDA and cuDNN without issues.
+- Find your model in the GPU list at https://developer.nvidia.com/cuda-gpus and check its Compute Capability value.
+This value must meet the CUDA Compute Capability requirements identified earlier to use CUDA and cuDNN without issues.

-- You can check the GPU model name installed in your current computer with the
+- You can check the GPU model installed in your computer by running

-If you’re planning to purchase a new graphics card for deep learning tasks, the following article summarizes the GPU selection criteria well.
-The author continuously updates this article.
+If you’re planning to purchase a new graphics card for deep learning work, the following article provides well-organized selection criteria.
+The author keeps this article updated regularly.

 Which GPU(s) to Get for Deep Learning